jdegand/surveyjs-demo/README.md

 # Surveyjs Demo

 The Survey Creator & Manager project idea from [50 Projects for React and the Static Web](https://50reactprojects.com) prompted me to discover and check out [Surveyjs](https://surveyjs.io).
-I made a little react quiz with it and found the library to easy to work with.
+I made a little react quiz with it and found the library to be easy to work with.
 To recreate its functionality would be quite an undertaking.

 ## Table of contents